OpenDSA/OpenDSA/RST/en/Tutorials/debug.rst

 ====================
 Debugging In Eclipse
 ====================
-In this tutorial we will show basic debugging steps on a Binary Search Tree or BST.
-The BST is borrowed from Edoardo Biagioni from his hawaii.edu site please view the source for the full citation.
+In this tutorial we will show basic debugging steps.
 To begin debugging a program select the Debug mode by clicking the icon circled in blue below.

 .. odsafig:: Images/Debug1.png
    :width: 600